Skip to content

 Warnings

-Your webhook endpoint must be open
+Your webhook endpoint must be publicly accessible

 Only one chance to receive the event

-This means you:
+This implies that you:

 Setup